hmrc/individual-losses-api/resources/public/api/conf/2.0/docs/group_broughtForwardLosses.md

 Here the developer can:

 * provide a list of brought forward losses
-* create a new brought forward loss to submit against Self-employment, Self-employment class 4, UK FHL property and UK other (Non-FHL) property
+* create a new brought forward loss to submitted against Self-employment, Self-employment Class 4, UK Furnished Holiday Let (FHL) property, UK other (Non-FHL) property, Foreign property FHL in the European Economic Area (EEA) and Foreign property for the tax year prior to joining MTD
 * show a single brought forward loss
 * delete an existing brought forward loss
 * update an existing brought forward loss